lookupdaily/bowling-challenge/README.md

 ### Thinking about UI ##

-When planning out user interaction, and the scorecard system it was helpful to roughly sketch out the UI.
+When planning out user interaction and the scoring system, it was helpful to roughly sketch out the UI.
 Mobile design developed for fun (and an additional challenge).

 __Score card and user input__